Evolutionary game selection creates cooperative environments: Model

 The ordering of the entries of the payoff matrix defines four different types of games, namely:

 In particular, we notice that for each game, either $T>R$ or $T<R$ and $S>P$ or $S<P$, leading to four distinct quadrants in the $T$-$S$ phase space.
 In our framework, differently from the classical approach where just one game (i.e. a single payoff matrix) is taken into account, we consider a distribution of games.
 To do so we associate to each player $i$ a randomly generated game/payoff matrix.
-However, if we define different games by generating the entries of the payoff matrix completely at random, the total payoff (i.e. the sum of the payoff matrix entries) for each game will, in general, be different.
+We note that the games can alternatively be represented in terms of `dilemma strengths' $D_g (=T-R)$ and $D_r (=P-S)$ instead of $T$ and $S$ \cite{tanimoto_relationship_2007, wang_universal_2015, ito_scaling_2018}.
+The two representations are equivalent under translational and rotational symmetry in the phase space.
+If we define different games by generating the entries of the payoff matrix completely at random, the total payoff (i.e. the sum of the payoff matrix entries) for each game will, in general, be different.
 This introduces a bias, where the players associated with the games with a larger total payoff are favoured.
 Since in our model not only the strategies but also the games evolve, this bias will lead the evolutionary dynamics towards a trivial outcome where the whole population plays the game with the largest total payoff (as we verified numerically).
-In our model, we removed this bias by considering games described by payoff matrices where the matrix entrances (i.e. the payoffs) are drawn from symmetric distributions, and their sum (total payoff) is fixed.
-This is achieved by using the following payoff matrix to define the game associated with each player $i$:
+In our model, we remove this bias by considering games described by payoff matrices where the matrix entries (i.e. the payoffs) are drawn from symmetric distributions, and their sum (total payoff) is fixed.
+This is achieved by using the following payoff matrix to define the game associated with player $i$:

 where $T_i \in [\beta/2, \alpha - \beta/2]$ and $S_i \in [\beta- \alpha/2, \alpha/2]$ are continuously distributed as shown in Fig.~\ref{fig:schematic}.